 If another motorist’s negligent driving led to you suffering significant injuries in a collision, you could use evidence of this negligence to support a third-party liability claim.
 Alternatively, you could apply your evidence toward a personal injury lawsuit against them and seek damages in court.

-What Is the Fort Lauderdale Car Accident Liability Threshold?
+What Is the Car Accident Liability Threshold in Fort Lauderdale?

 Before you can file a car accident liability claim or lawsuit in Florida, your case will need to meet a few requirements.
 Like other no-fault states, Florida enforces a serious injury threshold when determining who can step outside of the no-fault car insurance claims process.